 Last week, Slate's David Weigel wrote an article cleverly titled, "The Only Time Anyone Should Have to Care About 2 Broke Girls."
 The subject was a tweet from a U.S. congressman's account reacting, erm, hornily to the CBS sitcom's pole-dancing-themed Super Bowl commercial.
 Now comes a second time non-viewers of the show will have to care about it, but luckily it doesn't last long and isn't particularly significant.

 Don't blame 2 Chainz.
 The charismatic rapper behind last year's Based on a T.R.U.
-Story made his TV debut on Monday night's episode of the show, and the mere fact that a popular series is shining a lot on such a cult-adored hip-hop figure is something to cheer.
+Story made his TV debut on Monday night's episode of the show, and the mere fact that a popular series is shining a light on such a cult-adored hip-hop figure is something to cheer.
 Still, the Brooklyn-focused sitcom has had its clumsiness with race in the past, and the sequences posted online (below, via Rap Radar) don't go much beyond mainstream preconceptions about rap.
 For instance, when 2 Chainz orders SleepyTime tea, that's "so gangsta" (see, it's funny because...).

 The two female characters, who despite the show's title somehow end up on a private jet, pose for photos offering some T&A to a sleeping 2 Chainz.
 Lyrics from T.R.U.
 Story's Kanye West-guesting "Birthday Song" are rapped in a faux-Atlanta drawl by one of the characters (which, in fairness on the topic of preconceptions, the song is about wanting "a big booty ho").
 If the show, as SPIN's Christopher R. Weingarten once smartly posited, represents a "tipping point where Brooklyn hipster culture turns into prime-time background noise," then it's tempting to theorize that this episode might reveal something about middle-American sitcom watchers' views on hip-hop.